BelarusOfficial Name: Republic of Belarus

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: U.S. citizens on short-term visits to Belarus (up to 90 days) are permitted to drive with a valid U.S. state or international driver’s license.
+TRAFFIC SAFETY AND ROAD CONDITIONS: U.S. citizens on short-term visits to Belarus (up to 90 days) are permitted to drive with a valid U.S. state and international driver’s license.
 Therefore, you should always carry your passport with you to prove date of entry into the country in the event that police stop you.
-If residing in Belarus for more than 90 days, you should apply for a Belarusian driver’s license (regardless of the type of license you have, state or international), in which case you will be required to pass a two-part test in Russian.
+If residing in Belarus for more than 90 days, you should apply for a Belarusian driver’s license, in which case you will be required to pass a two-part test in Russian.
 The first part of this test is a computer-based multiple-choice test on local driving rules, and the second part is a driving test.
 To receive a local driver’s license, you will also need to complete a medical exam at a special medical clinic, which will include a general physical, approval form from a neuro-pathologist, a surgeon, and an EENT specialist, as well as an EKG, a chest x-ray, and an eye exam.

 Roads in Belarus are in generally good condition, but modern cars share the highways with tractors, horse-drawn carts, and pedestrians.
 Drunk driving is also common, even with a zero-tolerance law.
 Ice and snow in the winter months pose an added hazard.
 Should you get involved in an automobile accident, report it immediately to the road police, and remain at the scene until after the police arrive and complete the investigation.
 You may leave the scene of an accident only if you believe your personal safety is in danger.